-Kristin Cullen creates visual communication experiences that engage, inform, and enrich.
-She works with cultural institutions, nonprofits, small businesses, and independent thinkers to craft visual voices and meaningful messages: considered and compelling design with an emphasis on books, magazines, publications, and printed matter.
+Kristin Cullen is an award-winning graphic designer, creative director, educator, and published author.
+She works with cultural institutions, nonprofits, small businesses, and independent thinkers to craft visual voices and meaningful messages: considered and compelling design that engages, informs, and enriches with an emphasis on books and publications, branding and identity systems, and printed matter.

-Kristin Cullen is an award-winning graphic designer, creative director, educator, and published author with a master’s degree in graphic design from the Rhode Island School of Design (RISD).
+Kristin Cullen is an accomplished graphic designer, creative director, educator, and published author with a master’s degree in graphic design from the Rhode Island School of Design (RISD).
 Her design work has appeared in national and international exhibits and been published in books and magazines that include American Corporate Identity, Graphis, and Print.
 Kristin has taught at leading institutions including the School of the Art Institute of Chicago; University of Cincinnati; University of Illinois at Urbana–Champaign; and RISD.
 Kristin has written two books for Rockport Publishers, Layout Workbook: A Real-World Guide to Building Pages in Graphic Design and Design Elements: Typography Fundamentals.
 Outside of design, her artistic practice explores geometric form, order, and abstraction.